 To turn off the unit, press the OFF key.
 The settings (center freq, sweep width etc.) are automatically saved to memory prior to turning off.
 These values will be recalled the next tine you power on.
-If you power down by merely unplugging the power pack, the present settings will not be saved.
+If you power down by merely unplugging the power pack (not a good idea!), the present settings will not be saved.